cycomachead/snap-manual/contents/local_state_with_script_variables.md

 ![image](SnapManual/Image_154.png)

 This script implements an object _class_, a type of object, namely the counter class.
-In this ﬁrst simplified version there is only one method, so no explicit message passing is necessary.
+In this first simplified version there is only one method, so no explicit message passing is necessary.
 When the make a counter block is called, it reports a procedure, the ringed script inside its body.
 That procedure implements a specific counter object, an _instance_ of the counter class.
 When invoked, a counter instance increases and reports its count variable.
 Each counter has its own local count:

 ![image](SnapManual/Image_155.png)